CodeSimran/Practice_NodeJs_Project/README.md

 Steps:

-clone the repository
+1.) clone the repository

-run npm init
+2.)run npm init

-install the packages
+3.)install the packages